150 years of “Crime and Punishment” by Fyodor Dostoyevsky

 Shortly before she dies from consumption (pulmonary tuberculosis), she says, “When the tsar comes by, I will kneel down in front of him.
 I will show him my children and beg: Save us, father!”
 But the tsar never appeared.
 He avoided the poor quarters of Saint Petersburg and was not interested in the pains of his people.
 He prefered to celebrate pompous feasts in the halls of his residences, where the court danced.
 There was plenty to eat and drink, while the Russian people went hungry.

-Dostoyevsky house and museum in Saint Petersburg:
+Dostoyevsky Monument in Saint Petersburg:

 The writer Fyodor Dostoyevsky was born in the astrological sign of Scorpio, on the 30th of October 1821.
 Scorpio, ruled by Pluto, is intensely preoccupied with death, as the psychotherapist Liz Greene explains, “Aspects of Pluto appear with great regularity in the horoscopes of some people whose lives have been overshadowed by fate in the form of illness, a hereditary defect or death” (Liz Greene, The Astrology of Fate, 1984).